elymsyr/MLProject/README.md

 #### GPU Training

 Download ML Agents package from Unity Package Manager.
-Create a  conda (with python version 3.9.13) venv with the [requirements.txt](requirements.txt) (use pip install -r requirements) file.
+Create a  conda (with python version 3.9.13) venv with the [requirements.txt](requirements.txt) (use pip install -r requirements.txt) file.
-Upgrade and add some packages to conda venv -> pip install --upgrade setuptools pip wheel, pip install nvidia-pyindex, conda install cuda -c nvidia/label/cuda-11.3.0
+Upgrade and add some packages to conda venv -> pip install --upgrade setuptools pip wheel, pip install nvidia-pyindex, conda install cuda -c nvidia/label/cuda-11.8.0
-Download Cuda11.8 and Visual Studio2019 (I use 2019.
+Download Cuda11.8 and Visual Studio (I use 2019.
 2022 does not work.).
 Test cuda -> open cmd, type python, import torch, print(torch.cuda.is_available()) -> expect true Test the mlagents by writing on cmd 'mlagents-learn -h' after activating the environment.
 You can check [requirementsConda.txt](requirementsConda.txt).